scalawithcats/scala-with-cats/src/pages/monads/error-recovery.md

 In the previous section we looked at modelling fail fast error handling using monads, and the `\/` monad in particular.

-In this section we're going to look at recovering from errors
+In this section we're going to look at approaches for recovering from errors

 ### Succeeding or Choosing a Default